prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

 .. http:post:: /transfers

   Inform the backend over an incoming wire transfer.
 The backend should inquire about the details with the exchange and mark the respective orders as wired.
 Note that the request will fail if the WTID is not unique (which should be guaranteed by a correct exchange).
+  This request is idempotent and should also be used to merely re-fetch the transfer information from the merchant's database (assuming we got a non-error response from the exchange before).

   **Request:**